Andre601/AdvancedServerList/docs/api/index.md

 ## Add dependency

-Add the following to your `build.gradle` or `pom.xml` file to use the API:
+Add the following to your `pom.xml`, `build.gradle` or `build.gradle.kts` depending on what you use:

 === ":simple-apachemaven: Maven"